acdh-oeaw/drupal-rescat-graphql/README.md

 - Institution - (params: id) - deletes the node type Institution based on the node id
 - Dataset - (params: id) - deletes the node type Dataset based on the node id
 - DatasetInstance - (params: id) - deletes the node type DatasetInstance based on the node id
-- Project - not working
+- Project - (params: id) - deletes the node type Project based on the node id
 - Person Relation  - not working
 - Institution Relation  - not working
 - Dataset Relation - not working